 Pow!
 How superheroes of color pummeled the path for ‘Black Panther’

-Fast forward to 52 years after the creation of the comic book character, and Ryan Coogler’s blockbuster take on the beloved superhero is finally bringing the story to the big screen.
-Considering how eminently popular the superhero genre has been for movies since the 80s, it’s surprising a Black Panther movie hasn’t happened until now.
-So why has it taken so long?
+Fast forward to 52 years after the creation of the comic book character, and Ryan Coogler’s blockbuster take on the beloved superhero finally brought the story to the big screen.
+Considering how eminently popular the superhero genre has been for movies since the 80s, it’s surprising a Black Panther movie didn’t happen until 2018.
+So why did it take so long?

 A brief history of superheroes of color

-It’s worth noting that Black Panther is not the first movie about a superhero of color, but it is the first outing of the iconic Marvel character on screen.
+It’s worth noting that Black Panther was not the first movie about a superhero of color, but it was the first outing of the iconic Marvel character on screen.
 In 1977, a blacksploitation movie called Abar, the First Black Superman was released, in which a scientist gives his bodyguard superhuman powers to fight racists.

 In 1997, Mark A.Z.
 Dippé’s adaptation of Todd MacFarlane’s Spawn gave audiences their first glimpse of a black superhero leading a major comic book movie.
 Martial arts maverick Michael Jai White led the titular role as an undead assassin who is tricked into becoming the “hellspawn” of a demonic army.
 As such, the movie combined classic comic book beats with a supernatural twist.